This post may contain affiliate links. Please read our disclosure policy.

 How to make cabbage and potato soup

 This is an overview, and full ingredients & instructions are in the recipe card below.

 - Sauté bacon in a soup pot until crispy, and then transfer it to a paper towel lined plate.
-Leave 2-3 tablespoons of the bacon fat in the pot.
+Leave a few tablespoons of the bacon fat in the pot.

 - Sauté the onions for a few minutes, then stir in the cabbage and cook until lightly browned.
-Stir in the garlic, followed by the tomato sauce, broth, paprika, Italian seasoning, and potato.
+Stir in the garlic, followed by the tomato sauce, broth, paprika, Italian seasoning, and potatoes.

 - Bring to a boil, reduce the heat, then simmer until the potatoes are tender.
 Stir in the cream and season to taste.
 Enjoy!